ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 when perturbed, will return to the equilibrium.
 An unstable one will get further and further from equilibrium until the buses bunch.

-Strictly speaking, an equilibrium solution cannot exist for the system of equations as described: as long as the buses have a nonzero velocity, their positions will evolve in time.
+Strictly speaking, an equilibrium solution does not exist for the system of equations as described: as long as the buses have a nonzero velocity, their positions will evolve in time.
 However, with a slight reframing of the question it makes sense to talk about an equilibrium: is there a configuration for which the bus velocities are constant,